 Where written notes, field journals, google docs are used to record data and reflections, again we ensure these are safely and securely stored.
 This is especially the case if you use a field journal (recommended) and have it to hand for observations.

 Parent research groups – this is a hugely significant addition to our research portfolio and is a cutting edge development.
 Generally parent researchers are not professional teachers working at the school and so do not have automatic access to student records or to staff email/contacts.
 There is a different level of ethical consideration operating here, in much the same way as external researchers operating in a school.
-We will discuss ethical approaches thoroughly and design our own code during F2F1.
+We will discuss ethical approaches thoroughly from the outset and revisit during every cohort meeting.
 If in doubt parent researchers should always consult the Director of Research.

 PLEASE ENSURE YOU READ THE SECTION ON GDPR and ETHICS BELOW and the following advice.

 For ISF teacher/staff researchers most of your work will be covered under normal working practice.
 In this sense you do not need consent from participants.

 It would be quite reasonable to ask for information about learning from children, students, parents and other staff – short questionnaires, interviews, observations, trying out new teaching tools and techniques…